UNIVERSITY OF IOWA

 - Provide research opportunities for graduate students through access to OSA’s extensive document and material collections, specialized staff knowledge, and mentoring by professionals.

-- Create learning experiences about the human past that enriches the lives of all students and helps them to become well-informed individuals, engaged citizens, and productive employees and employers.
+- Create learning experiences about the human past that enrich the lives of all students and helps them to become well-informed individuals, engaged citizens, and productive employees and employers.

 - Contribute to a more inclusive campus by educating faculty, staff, and students about diversity in the past.